SG-O/photoNet/README.md

 ## Features

 * Manage multiple printers from a single app
+* Automatic printer discovery (may not work with VPNs)
 * Monitor the status of your printers
 * Start printing files available on the storage device attached to your printer
+* Manual movement directly from the app
-* Upload files to your printer (these have to be pre sliced)
+* Upload files to your printer (these have to be pre sliced, only available on Chitu based printers)
 * Manage (list, delete, download) files stored on the storage device attached to your printer
+* Monitor your print progress through an optional IP camera (Experimental!)
+*

 ## Requirements

-* Chitu based MSLA printer with connected to your network via Ethernet or WIFI
+* Chitu or Anycubic based MSLA printer with connected to your network via Ethernet or WIFI
 * An Android based device running at least Android 7.0 Nougat
 * A storage device connected to your printer